PIONEER VALLEY MONTESSORI HANDBOOK 2017 - 2018 This is the most current PVMS handbook. The handbook is reviewed and changed annually as needed.

 Excessive coughing Children can’t focus on activities and interactions with others if they are coughing persistently.

-Lethargic behavior Teachers know your children well enough to recognize unusual behavior, such as lethargy or falling asleep during the morning.
-This is often a sign that a child is coming down with an illness.
+lethargic behavior Teachers know your children well enough to recognize unusual behavior, such as lethargy or falling asleep during the morning.
+This can often be a sign that a child is coming down with an illness.
 We will advise you if this occurs.

-Sore throat If a child is complaining of a sore throat, this is an indication of an illness needing care.
+sore throat If a child is complaining of a persistent sore throat, this is an indication of an illness needing care.

-Impetigo or other skin rashes Rashes can be confusing to identify.
-We will call you to try to help identify what a rash may be from.
+impetigo or other skin rashes Rashes can be confusing to identify.
+We will call you to try to help identify what may be causing a rash.
 The student may need to visit the pediatrician to identify whether a rash is contagious or not.

-Head lice A parents will be informed if a child has head lice and will be referred to their pediatrician regarding treatment.
+head lice A parent will be informed if a child has head lice and will be referred to their pediatrician regarding treatment.

 The school must be notified of any communicable disease your child may have, so that we can alert other parents to be aware of possible symptoms in their child.
 Medication will only be administered by staff who are trained in medication administration.
 Staff will receive renewed training annually by watching the EEC training film “5 Rights of Medication” and bi-annually in first aid training.

 Non-prescription medication PVMS requires a written authorization from a physician in order for a teacher to dispense non-prescription (cough syrup, cough drops, aspirin, etc.) to a child.
 This must also be accompanied by written permission from the parent in order to be dispensed by a teacher.

-Prescription medication Prescription medications must have the child's name, physician's name, dosage and directions on the original label and be accompanied by written permission from the parent in order to be dispensed by a teacher.
+Prescription medication, short term Prescription medications must have the child's name, physician's name, dosage and directions on the original label and be accompanied by written permission from the parent in order to be dispensed by a teacher.
 The staff cannot dispense medication under any other circumstances, per Commonwealth of Massachusetts regulations.